top of page

 In addition to catering to your consumers, cater to the browsers your website shows up on.
 This can be done by maintaining a Google Business profile, providing straightforward information in order to appeal to Google featured snippets, and adding as much relevant detail as you can to your website to give SEO bots more information to work with.

-At the rate that search engines and technology are evolving, voice search optimization is not something that can be ignored.
-By following these tips, not only will your online presence be stronger, but you’ll also see more traffic and activity on your website.
+At the rate at which search engines and technology are evolving, voice search optimization cannot be ignored.
+By following these tips, your online presence will be stronger, and you’ll see more traffic and activity on your website.
 What is there to lose?

 bottom of page